laser/rust-adafruit-bonnet-playground/README.md

 ## Capabilities

-.the time (parsed out of the HTTP response) on the screen.
+So far, this program hits some JSON-returning web service in a loop and displays the time (parsed out of the HTTP response) on the screen.
 Not very impressive.

 ## Building and Deploying